The short answer: many companies profit from your data.

 A No Knowledge application really needs good security review from an independent team to have assurance that there are not accidental flaws that reveal information.
 Security review is expensive and time consuming.
 Few conventional apps, even non-no knowledge apps, bother with this level of security assurance.

 Lastly there’s the challenge of key management.
 As is frequently discussed in the Apple/FBI case, cryptography is only as strong as the chain of custody for the crypto keys.
 For most consumer services, there’s no ideal key storage solution available.
 Users don’t like the idea that forgetting a password (which is the least common denominator for a cryptography key) may mean they are forever locked out of their account and their content is lost.
 Enterprise customers may need sophisticated key escrow features for regulatory compliance reasons.

 WHY NO KNOWLEDGE MATTERS TO US

 Knowing all the hard work and the extra expense that it adds to our business, you might be wondering: “Why do they even bother?”

-At SpiderOak, Zero Knowledge is at the core of what we do and it is precisely the value we know we're adding to our products.
+At SpiderOak, No Knowledge is at the core of what we do and it is precisely the value we know we’re adding to our products.
 This extra effort is the reason why our supporters choose our products over the alternatives.
-ZK supports our goal to continue to provide peace of mind by creating products that protect people's privacy online.
+NK supports our goal to continue to provide peace of mind by creating products that protect people’s privacy online.